How to Restore Your Gun Rights in Washington State

 - For example, if your gun rights were taken away by an "A" court order, you would need to go to that court to have your gun rights restored.

-- For example, the Superior Court is the highest court in the state of Washington and is responsible for the restoration of gun rights.
+- For example, the Superior Court is the highest court in Washington State and is responsible for gun rights restoration.
 The court has the power to hear appeals from lower courts and to issue writs of habeas corpus.
-The Superior Court also has the power to restore gun rights to individuals who have been convicted of a felony.
+The Superior Court also has the power to restore gun rights to individuals who have a felony offense.
 In order to restore gun rights, you must file a petition with the court and demonstrate that you have been rehabilitated and pose no threat to public safety.

 The Court of Record is the court that took away your right to own a gun, whereas the Superior Court is the court of the place where you reside.
 You must file your motion with one or the other.

-Your rights will be restored if you satisfy the criteria listed under RCW 9.41.040(4), depending on whether you were convicted of a felony or a domestic violence misdemeanor.
+Under Washington law, your gun rights will be restored if you satisfy the criteria listed under RCW 9.41.040(4), depending on whether you have a felony offense or a domestic violence misdemeanor.

 Unlike other states, you will not have to prove you aren’t a danger to the community.
 You are also not required to provide evidence that you can handle a weapon safely, and you do not have to prove that you are criminally rehabilitated.